 2. What’s Included in a Bill Rate?

-The median bill rate for commercial security contracts is about $23 an hour.
+The median security service bill rate for commercial contracts is roughly $23 an hour.
 There are a ton of things that go into that, but the main one is officer pay.
 Assuming that there are no other indirect costs, officer pay makes up about 70% of a bill rate.

 Indirect costs include things like uniforms and equipment, hiring costs, officer training, and benefits and usually make-up about 10% of the bill rate.